Skip to main content

 Freiberg Steel Day - 150 years of the Institute of Iron and Steel Technology

-Green steel, climate neutrality and decarbonisation - a challenge for the steel industry by 2050
+Green steel, climate neutrality and decarbonisation - the challenge by 2050

-The central question remains: How can the energy-intensive German steel industry, along with its value chains and jobs, be safeguarded without permanently damaging Germany as an industrial location?
-The answer lies in the balance between technological progress, political support and long-term planning security.
-The future of the steel industry will be decided at the intersection of sustainability, competitiveness and social responsibility.
+How can the energy-intensive German steel industry be preserved without jeopardising the location?
+The solution lies in the balance between technological progress, political support and planning security - at the interface of sustainability, competitiveness and social responsibility.

 Start